statbiophys/NoisET/README.md

 import noisets
 from noisets import noisettes as ns
 ```
-You can download Jupyter notebook and modify it with your own PATHTODATA / datafile specificities - visualization tools are also provided.
+You can download a Jupyter notebook and modify it with your own PATHTODATA / datafile specificities - visualization tools are also provided.

 # Contact